zirinisp/SlackKit/README.md

 ```

 ###Usage
-To use SlackRTMKit you'll need a bearer token which identifies a single user.
+To use SlackKit you'll need a bearer token which identifies a single user.
 You can generate a [full access token or create one using OAuth 2](https://api.slack.com/web).

 Once you have a token, give it to the Client:
 ```swift